-Students will travel as a group led by Purdue faculty Drs.
-Holly Wang and Joan Fulton.
+Students will travel as a group led by Purdue faculty member Dr. Holly Wang.
 Interested students should have a desire to learn about the history, culture, and agriculture of China; however, knowledge of the area, an agricultural background, and fluency of the language are not required.

 This study abroad qualifies for the Purdue Moves Summer/Short Term Study Abroad Scholarship (14 day program or greater option).

 Comments from Students